gaelyk/gradle-gaelyk-plugin/README.md

 This version is the first officially compatible with Gradle 2.x branch and it's new plugin mechanisms.

-It contains couple of breaking changes - the name of generated GTPLs now escapes to `_gtpl_` instead of `$gtpl$`.
+**Breaking Change:** The name of generated GTPLs now escapes to `_gtpl_` instead of `$gtpl$`.
-This change is reflected in Gaelyk 2.2.0 and later which has to be used.
+This change is reflected in Gaelyk 2.2.0 and later which has to be used to be able to find the precompiled templates.

 ## Usage